-“What is a virtual assistant?” you ask.
+“What is a Virtual Assistant?” you ask?

-A virtual assistant (sometimes shortened to VA) is a professional to whom you can delegate different aspects of your business.
-You will collaborate with this professional online, often through email, video calls, and task management platforms (such as Trello, Asana or Dubsado).
+A Virtual Assistant (sometimes shortened to VA) is a professional to whom you can delegate different aspects of your business.
+You will collaborate with this professional online, often through email, video calls and task management platforms (such as Trello, Asana or Dubsado).

-A virtual assistant can be located in your own country of origin, or they can be located overseas.
+A Virtual Assistant can be located in your own country of origin or they can be located overseas.
 That shouldn’t matter, as the work a VA does for you is often asynchronous (meaning you don’t have to be in the same office, working at the same time).

-Virtual assistants are usually working with small-business owners who delegate tasks or business processes that can be done via the internet.
+Virtual Assistants are usually working with small business owners who delegate tasks or business processes that can be done via the internet.

 However, it’s a common misconception that only online entrepreneurs can work with VAs.
 In reality, a lot of brick-and-mortar businesses can benefit from remote help.

-In a nutshell, a virtual assistant can take care of all the tasks that can be done remotely: bookkeeping, maintaining a website, setting up and managing your social media presence, creating promotional materials (such as newsletters, brochures, posters), data entry, scheduling appointments, fundraising, operations, etc.
+In a nutshell, a Virtual Assistant can take care of all the tasks that can be done remotely – bookkeeping, maintaining a website, setting up and managing your social media presence, creating promotional materials (such as newsletters, brochures, posters), data entry, scheduling appointments, fundraising, operations, etc.

-3 Things You Need to Know about Virtual Assistants
+3 Things You Need to Know About Virtual Assistants

 1. A VA is an independent contractor, not an employee

-Virtual assistants are often small business owners themselves, operating as independent contractors with a roster of clients.
+Virtual Assistants are often small business owners themselves, operating as independent contractors with a roster of clients.

 This has several implications.
 Most importantly, VAs are responsible for paying their own taxes and securing their own benefits (such as health insurance, retirement contributions and unemployment insurance).
-That responsibility is reflected in the rates that they charge their clients.
+That responsibility is reflected in the rates they charge their clients.

 In addition, a client cannot ask a VA to be on-call 24/7, or to drop everything and tend to their business needs.

 So while you might end up paying more per hour (and you should!), you’re actually only paying for productive work hours.
-We see this as a win-win scenario for both clients and virtual assistants.
+We see this as a win-win scenario for both clients and Virtual Assistants.

 2. A VA is a skilled professional

-But keep in mind that the experience needed to run marketing and PR campaigns, do complex bookkeeping or organize events – all of which you can outsource to a professional VA – takes years of study and practice.
+It may seem that being a VA is easy work, especially if you’re still thinking of it in terms of clerical work, such as data entry.
+Keep in mind, however, that the experience needed to run marketing and PR campaigns, do complex bookkeeping or organize events – all of which you can outsource to a professional VA – takes years of study and practice.

-True, a pro VA will be able to get up to speed quickly, but there should always be an onboarding process, just as it would be with any employee on their first day.
+True, a pro Virtual Assistant will be able to get up to speed quickly, but there should always be an onboarding process, just as it would be with any employee on their first day.
 During this process, the client should clearly communicate their expectations, as well as their standard operating procedures, do’s and don’ts and general way of doing business.

-One thing we always like to stress in our conversations with people hiring a VA, as well as with VAs themselves, is how important it is to communicate and behave like a professional at all times.
+One thing we like to stress in our conversations with people hiring a VA, as well as with VAs themselves, is how important it is to communicate and behave like a professional at all times.

 Before You Start Working AS a Virtual Assistant

-I understand what is a virtual assistant now.
+I understand what a Virtual Assistant is now.
 How can I start working as a VA?